regmtait/HullArtCircle/06-meetings.md

 ### Model fees

 Paid models are £2.00.
-Volunteers are very welcome.
+Volunteers welcome.

 ### Programme

-* Meetings are on Monday ~~and Wednesday~~ evenings
+* Meetings are on Monday and Thursday evenings
 * Outdoor sketching sessions Thursday daytime
 * Annual [exhibitions](/exhibitions/)
 * Sketching programme during the summer while the studio is closed